 U.S. Coast Guard Auxiliary offers boating skills and seamanship course

-Useful to both novice and experienced power- and sail-boaters, some of the topics that are to be covered include boat trailering, handling and powering, safety equipment, navigation, wind and weather, and federal and state boating requirements.
+Useful to both novice and experienced power- and sail-boaters, some of the topics that will be covered include boat trailering, handling and powering, safety equipment, navigation, wind and weather, and federal and state boating requirements.

-Classes will be held Tuesdays from 7:30 p.m. to 9:30 p.m. through Oct.
-26. At no additional charge, a lines and knots workshop will be offered at 7 p.m. beginning with the second class.
+Classes will be held Tuesdays from 7:30 to 9:30 p.m. through March 16.
+A lines and knots workshop at no additional charge will be offered at 7 p.m. beginning with the second class.

-The course fee is $80 and includes a 400-page, fully illustrated boating skills and seamanship textbook.
+The fee for the course is $80, and includes a 400-page, fully illustrated Boating Skills and Seamanship textbook.
 Registration can be completed online or by calling (818) 239-4770.

-On passing an exam at the end of the eight weeks, students will receive a certificate that may qualify them for a discount on their boaters' insurance.
+Upon passing an exam at the end of the eight weeks, students will receive a certificate which may qualify them for a discount on their boaters' insurance.

-The U.S. Coast Guard Auxiliary assists the U.S. Coast Guard in non-law-enforcement programs such as public education, vessel safety checks, safety patrols, search and rescue, maritime security and environmental protection, as well as Coast Guard Academy introduction programs for youth.
-Auxiliary members also serve side-by-side with active-duty members of the Coast Guard team at their stations and in times of disaster.
+The U.S. Coast Guard Auxiliary assist the U.S. Coast Guard in non-law enforcement programs such as public education, vessel safety checks, safety patrols, search and rescue, maritime security and environmental protection, as well as Coast Guard Academy introduction programs for youth.
+Auxiliarists also serve side-by-side with active-duty members of the Coast Guard team at their stations and in times of disaster.

 -- Kelly Burgess

-Photo: U.S. Coast Guard Auxiliary member Cheyne Scoby teaches a lesson on knots.
+Photo: U.S. Coast Guard Auxiliary member Victor Bruno assists a student learning ocean navigation.
 Credit: Steve Lee / U.S. Coast Guard Auxiliary